oracle/terraform-provider-oci/website/docs/r/database_cloud_vm_cluster.html.markdown

 * `cloud_exadata_infrastructure_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Exadata infrastructure resource.
 * `cluster_name` - (Optional) The cluster name for cloud VM cluster.
 The cluster name must begin with an alphabetic character, and may contain hyphens (-).
 Underscores (_) are not permitted.
 The cluster name can be no longer than 11 characters and is not case sensitive.
 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
-* `cpu_core_count` - (Required) (Updatable) The number of ECPUs (X11M and higher) or number of OCPUs (X10M and earlier) to enable for the VM cluster.
+* `cpu_core_count` - (Required) (Updatable) For fixed shapes, this is the total number of OCPUs to enable across the VM cluster.
 	* Exadata.Base.48 - Specify a multiple of 2, from 0 to 48.
-	* Exadata.Quarter1.84 - Specify a multiple of 2, from 22 to 84.
+	* Exadata.Quarter3.100 - Specify a multiple of 2, from 0 to 100.
-	* Exadata.Half1.168 - Specify a multiple of 4, from 44 to 168.
+	* Exadata.Half3.200 - Specify a multiple of 4, from 0 to 200.
-	* Exadata.Full1.336 - Specify a multiple of 8, from 88 to 336.
+	* Exadata.Full3.400 - Specify a multiple of 8, from 0 to 400.

+	The API specification for fixed shape values is https://docs.oracle.com/en-us/iaas/api/#/en/database/20160918/DbSystemShapeSummary

+	 For flexible shapes X8M and X9M, this is the total number of OCPUs to enable across the VM cluster.
+The number available for the VM cluster will be based on the number of database servers selected for provisioning the VM cluster on the Exadata Infrastructure.
-	* Exadata.Quarter2.92 - Specify a multiple of 2, from 0 to 92.
+	* Exadata.X8M - Specify a multiple of 2, from 2 to 50 per X8M database server.
-	* Exadata.Half2.184 - Specify a multiple of 4, from 0 to 184.
+	* Exadata.X9M - Specify a multiple of 2, from 2 to 126 per X9M database server.

+	For flexible shapes X11M and higher, this is the total number of ECPUs to enable across the VM cluster.
+The number available for the VM cluster will be based on the number of database servers selected for provisioning the VM cluster on the Exadata Infrastructure.
-	* Exadata.Full2.368 - Specify a multiple of 8, from 0 to 368.
+	* Exadata.X11M - Specify a multiple of 8, from 8 to 760 per X11M database server.

+	The API specification for flexible shape values is https://docs.oracle.com/en-us/iaas/api/#/en/database/20160918/datatypes/FlexComponentSummary
 * `data_collection_options` - (Optional) (Updatable) Indicates user preferences for the various diagnostic collection options for the VM cluster/Cloud VM cluster/VMBM DBCS.
 	* `is_diagnostics_events_enabled` - (Optional) (Updatable) Indicates whether diagnostic collection is enabled for the VM cluster/Cloud VM cluster/VMBM DBCS.
 Enabling diagnostic collection allows you to receive Events service notifications for guest VM issues.
 Diagnostic collection also allows Oracle to provide enhanced service and proactive support for your Exadata system.
 You can enable diagnostic collection during VM cluster/Cloud VM cluster provisioning.
 You can also disable or enable it at any time using the `UpdateVmCluster` or `updateCloudVmCluster` API.
 	* `is_health_monitoring_enabled` - (Optional) (Updatable) Indicates whether health monitoring is enabled for the VM cluster / Cloud VM cluster / VMBM DBCS.
 Enabling health monitoring allows Oracle to collect diagnostic data and share it with its operations and support personnel.
 You may also receive notifications for some events.
 Collecting health diagnostics enables Oracle to provide proactive support and enhanced service for your system.
 Optionally enable health monitoring while provisioning a system.
 You can also disable or enable health monitoring anytime using the `UpdateVmCluster`, `UpdateCloudVmCluster` or `updateDbsystem` API.